News September 2024

 Start to plant your tubers

 I water my bed a week before I want to start planting because I want the soil to be moist when I plant.
 Then I make a 20 x 20 x 20 cm hole for each tuber.
 The soil from the hole I keep on the side to fill the hole back up with after the tuber has been planted.
 The holes are about 40 to 50 cm apart and in 1 bed I plant 2 rows.
-In the picture you can see my bed with holes made ready for planting.

 So before I place the tuber in the hole, I put about a tablespoon full of fertilizer into the hole and fill it halfway with soil.
 Then I mix the soil and fertilizer.
 I will then fill up the hole until it is the right depth so that after I lay the tuber down it will have about 5cm of soil on top of it.
 This depends on the size of the tuber.
 I place the tuber horizontally in the hole and then I fill the hole up with the remaining soil.
 Then I use an insecticide registered for killing worms and spray it on the area where the crown part of the tuber is.
 This will protect your new shoot from being eaten or cut by cutworms which I have a problem with.
 If slugs are a problem in your garden, you should scatter some slug pellets to keep your new emerging shoots safe.